Frequently Asked Questions

 CERTIBUILD has no control over what additional information Council may request as Council policies vary considerably.
 Delays in providing requested information directly impact on the time taken to complete the approval.

-Once your development application has been approved CERTIBUILD is then in a position to issue a Construction Certificate to allow building works to commence.
+Once your development application has been approved by council CERTIBUILD can then provide a quote for certifcation and to enable the issue of a Construction Certificate to allow building works to commence.

 What documents will I need to provide?